-What does it mean to have an inclination.
+What does it mean to have a tendency?
 Attractions.
 Humanistic theory in psychology

-attraction- insufficiently clearly realized need, when it is not clear to a person what attracts him, what his goals are, what he wants.
-Attraction is a stage in the formation of a conscious motive.
+Attraction- an insufficiently clearly realized need, when a person is not clear what attracts him, what his goals are, what he wants.
+Attraction is the stage of formation of a conscious motive.
 The unconsciousness of attraction is transient, temporary, that is, the need represented in it either fades away or is realized.

-Some authors also refer hypnotic suggestions to unconscious arrays, but they are artificial in nature, formed "from the outside", while attitudes and drives are formed naturally during a person's life.
-The conscious motives of behavior include: interests, inclinations, desires, aspirations, intentions, beliefs and worldviews.
+Some authors also include hypnotic suggestions as unconscious arrays, but they are artificial, formed “from the outside,” while attitudes and drives are formed naturally during a person’s life.
+Conscious motives of behavior include: interests, inclinations, desires, aspirations, intentions, beliefs and worldviews.

 Interest

-Interest- this is a selective attitude of a person to an object due to its vital significance and (or) emotional attractiveness.
-Interests are an emotional manifestation of a person's cognitive needs; they make themselves felt as a positive emotional background that colors the process of cognition.
-The interests of a person are determined by the socio-historical and individual conditions of his life.
-The interests of people are extremely diverse, as diverse as human activities.
-They can be distinguished by content, volume, depth, degree of stability, focus on the goals of the activity or on its process, the level of effectiveness, in addition, interests can be direct and indirect.
-The first are determined by the emotional attractiveness of the object (external features), the second - by its value for the individual (content).
+Interest- this is a selective attitude of a person towards an object due to its vital significance and (or) emotional appeal.
+Interests are an emotional manifestation of a person’s cognitive needs; they make themselves felt as positive emotional background, which colors the process of cognition.
+A person’s interests are determined by the socio-historical and individual conditions of his life.
+People's interests are extremely diverse, just as human activities are diverse.
+They can be distinguished by content, volume, depth, degree of stability, focus on the goals of the activity or its process, level of effectiveness, in addition, interests can be direct and indirect.
+The former are determined by the emotional attractiveness of the object ( external signs), the second - its meaning for the individual (content).

-inclination- this is a motive in which the need of a person for a certain activity is clearly expressed.
-Quite often, a constant, steady and effective interest develops into an addiction.
+Addiction- this is a motive in which the individual’s need for a certain activity is clearly expressed.
+Quite often, a constant, stable and effective interest develops into an addiction.

 Wish

-Wish- this is a motive, which is based on a need conscious in content, but it does not yet act as a strong incentive to act.
-This motive is often directed to an object in the possibility of which the person is not very sure, or the need for which he is not very strong.
+Wish- this is a motive, which is based on a need that is conscious in its content, but it does not yet act as a strong incentive to action.
+This motive is often aimed at an object that a person is not very confident in the possibility of achieving, or the need for which he is not very strong.

 Pursuit

-Pursuit- this is an impulse, where the need for such conditions of existence is expressed, which are currently absent, but can be created as a result of a specially organized activity of the individual.
-Aspirations can take on various psychological forms, such as a dream - an image of the desired created by fantasy; passion - a motive in which a need is expressed that has an irresistible force; ideal - a motive in which the need is expressed to imitate or follow the example taken by the person as a model.
+Pursuit- this is an impulse where the need for such conditions of existence is expressed, which in this moment are absent, but can be created as a result of specially organized activities of the individual.
+Aspirations can take on various psychological forms, such as a dream - an image of what is desired created by fantasy; passion is a motive that expresses a need that has an irresistible force; ideal - a motive that expresses the need to imitate or follow an example taken by a person as a model.

 Intention

-Intention- this is an aspiration, in which the conditions in which a person feels a need are realized, but also the means of achieving them.
+Intention- this is a desire in which the conditions in which a person feels the need are realized, but also the means of achieving them.

 Beliefs

-Beliefs- is a system of conscious needs of the individual, prompting her to act in accordance with her views, principles, worldview.
-The content of needs, acting in the form of beliefs, is knowledge about the world, a certain understanding of it.
+Beliefs- this is a system of conscious needs of an individual that encourages her to act in accordance with her views, principles, and worldview.
+The content of needs, appearing in the form of beliefs, is knowledge about the world, a certain understanding of it.

-outlook- this is a system of human views on the world, its patterns.
-The outlook of the individual, first of all, reflects social life.
-This reflection takes place in the process of life, in the real relations of people, in their activities.
+Worldview- this is a person’s system of views on the world, its laws.
+The worldview of an individual, first of all, reflects social existence.
+This reflection takes place in the process of life, in the real relationships of people, in their activities.
 Worldview serves as the highest regulator of behavior.
-Giving firmness and firmness to the character, it affects the whole appearance of a person, the totality of the features of behavior, actions, habits and inclinations.
+Giving stamina and firmness of character, it affects the entire appearance of a person, the entire set of characteristics of behavior, actions, habits and inclinations.

 The concept of personality in psychology

-Personality is the basic category and the subject of study of personality psychology.
-Personality is a set of developed habits and preferences, mental attitude and tone, sociocultural experience and acquired knowledge, a set of psychophysical traits and characteristics of a person, his archetype that determines everyday behavior and connection with society and nature.
-Personality is also observed as manifestations of "behavioral masks" developed for different situations and social groups of interaction.
+Personality is a basic category and the subject of study of personality psychology.
+Personality is a set of developed habits and preferences, mental attitude and tone, sociocultural experience and acquired knowledge, a set of psychophysical traits and characteristics of a person, his archetype that determines everyday behavior and connections with society and nature.
+Personality is also observed as manifestations of “behavioral masks” developed for different situations and social groups interactions.

 Complex of stable personality components